luka-j/stories/README.md

 Lines containing a colon (:), but not starting with it, whose part before the colon is a previously defined variable (i.e. through assign-statement) is treated as character speech.
-Value of the variable, if not an empty string, represents the image of the character's avatar which will be displayed to the user.
+Value of the variable, if not an empty string or of Null type, represents the image of the character's avatar which will be displayed to the user.
 Second part of the statement (after the colon) is the line character speaks.
 As of this moment, there is no limit to the speech length and implementation should be able to handle all lengths.

 ##### Narrative
 All other lines are treated as narratives and are displayed to the user